 Like all trials at MSK, patients enrolled in phase I studies benefit from close collaboration with doctors and scientists and receive a high level of oversight and care to ensure patient safety.
-David Hyman leads our Early Drug Development Service, which includes phase I trials and specializes in bringing effective drugs to patients faster.
+The Early Drug Development Service includes phase I trials and specializes in bringing effective drugs to patients faster.

 Phase II Clinical Trials